Hinzan-D/Hinzan-D/README.md

 - 😄 My Pronouns: He/Him

-- 💬 Ask me about: Vue, Jamstack, Building Career In Tech, Content Creation.
+- 💬 Ask me about: My favorite language is C++.

 - 📫 How to reach me: [@hinzancheick@outlook.com](mail_to:hinzancheick@outlook.com)